 Maternal alcohol consumption increases the chance of offspring alcohol addiction

-fetal alcohol syndrome is a disaster
+Fetal alcohol syndrome is a disaster

-even teenage binge drinking can affect the brain in future offspring
+Teenage binge drinking can affect the brain in future offspring

 Paternal alcohol consumption three months before conception can affect the future fetus’ heart.
 A study in mice showed brain abnormalities in offspring.

-for slimmer, leaner babies
+A maternal plant-based diet for slimmer, leaner babies.

-anesthetic use is harmful to the fetus
+Anesthetic use is harmful to the fetus

 Phthalates causes decreased activity in offspring.